 The form needs to be completed, even if you haven’t visited a BPP study centre.

-When visiting a centre it is reccomended that you engage in regular (ideally twice-weekly) Covid-testing.
+When visiting a centre it is recommended that you engage in regular (ideally twice-weekly) Covid-testing.
 When you visit, you should bring evidence that your last COVID-19 test was taken no earlier than 4 days ago, and it must have come back negative.
 This is suggested even if you have received a vaccine.

 If you have symptoms of Covid-19